Masala film: History

-According to a number of critics and scholars, the masala film was pioneered in the early 1970s by filmmaker Nasir Hussain, along with screenwriter duo Salim–Javed, consisting of Salim Khan and Javed Akhtar.
-Yaadon Ki Baaraat (1973), directed by Hussain and written by Salim-Javed, has been identified by many as the first masala film.
-However, critic S. Shankar has claimed the genre has existed in Tamil cinema as early as the 1950s, citing Parasakthi (1952) and Enga Veettu Pillai (1965) as examples.
-After Yaadon Ki Baaraat, Salim-Javed went on to write more successful masala films in the 1970s and 1980s.
+According to several critics and scholars, the masala film was pioneered in the early 1970s by filmmakers Manmohan Desai, Prakash Mehra and Nasir Hussain,.
+Yaadon Ki Baaraat (1973), directed by Hussain and written by Salim–Javed, has been identified by many as the first masala film.
+However, critic S. Shankar has claimed Tamil cinema had earlier masala dosa films, citing Parasakthi (1952) as the earliest example, but distinguishes them from modern masala films.
+After Yaadon Ki Baaraat, Salim–Javed went on to write more successful masala films in the 1970s and 1980s.
 A landmark for the masala film genre was Amar Akbar Anthony (1977), directed by Manmohan Desai and written by Kader Khan.
-Manmohan Desai went on to successfully exploit the genre in the 1970s and 1980s.
+Manmohan Desai successfully became the most prolific filmmaker of the genre in the 1970s and 1980s.

 Sholay (1975), directed by Ramesh Sippy and written by Salim-Javed, also falls under the masala genre.
-It is sometimes called a "Curry Western", a play on the term Spaghetti Western.
+It is sometimes called a "Curry Western", a play on the term "Spaghetti Western".
 A more accurate genre label is the "Dacoit Western", as it combined the conventions of Indian dacoit films such as Mother India (1957) and Gunga Jumna (1961) with that of Spaghetti Westerns.
 Sholay spawned a subgenre of "Dacoit Western" films in the 1970s.